openid/fapi/FAPI_2_0_Security_Profile.md

 2. if a single key is found, use that key;
 3. if multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.

+### Injection of stolen access tokens

+There are potential situations where the attacker may be able to inject stolen access tokens into a client to bypass [@!RFC8705] or [@!I-D.ietf-oauth-dpop] sender-constraining of the access token, as described in "Cuckoo's Token Attack" in [@FAPI1SEC].

+A pre-condition for this attack is that the attacker has control of an authorization server that is trusted by the client to issue access token for the target resource server.
+An attacker may obtain control of an authorization server by:

+1. Compromising the security of a different authorization server that the client trusts, or
+2. Acting as an authorization server and establishing a trust relationship with a client using social engineering, or by compromising the client

+The attack may be easier if a centralised directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker controlled Authorization Server to an honest Resource Server.

+The pre-conditions for this attack do not apply to many ecosystems and require a powerful attacker.
+In situations where the pre-conditions may be met, the possible mitigations include:

+1. Clients using different DPoP keys or MTLS certificates at each authorization server
+2. Clients sending the issuer identifier the access token was obtained from to the resource server, and requiring resource servers to verify the issuer matches the authorization server that originally issued the token (though there is no standardized method for clients to send the issuer to the resource server)
+3. Reducing the time window for the attack by using short lived access tokens alongside refresh tokens

 # Privacy considerations